ipython/ipython/docs/source/config/callbacks.rst

 post_run_cell
 -------------

-``post_run_cell`` runs after interactive execution.
+``post_run_cell`` runs after interactive execution (e.g. a cell in a notebook).
 It can be used to cleanup or notify or perform operations on any side effects produced during execution.
 For instance, the inline matplotlib backend uses this event to display any figures created but not explicitly displayed during the course of the cell.
 The object which will be returned as the execution result is provided as an argument.